devzero-inc/oda/CONTRIBUTING.md

 * **Feature Proposals**: For substantial changes or new features, we recommend opening a discussion first, either through an issue, GitHub discussions, or direct communication.
 This allows for community input and guidance before significant effort is undertaken.
 * **Documentation Updates**: If your changes necessitate updates to the documentation, please include those in your PR.

-Thank you for your interest in contributing to the LDA project.
+Thank you for your interest in contributing to the ODA project.
 Your efforts help make this project better for everyone.